arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 The EPP &lt;update&gt; command is extended to cover two new major
 tasks:

+* Activating a variant domain in an existing variant group

+* Converting an Exempted Domain into a Primary Domain and optionally converting other Exempted Domains that are eligible to be in the variant group of the state Primary Domain to be activated domains of the variant group.

+This extended &lt;update&gt; is not valid for use by a variant-agnostic registrar.
+This rest of this section specifies behavior when variant-aware registries and registrars are interacting.

 When an EPP client wishes to provision a new domain in a variant group, it uses the &lt;update&gt; command rather than the &lt;create&gt; command.
 This informs the EPP server that the client